Hell's Wind Staff: DVD release

-DVD was released in Region 2 in the United Kingdom on 24 February 2003, it was distributed by Eastern Heroes.
+The DVD was released in Region 2 in the United Kingdom on 24 February 2003, distributed by Eastern Heroes.

-In the US it was released on DVD by Xenon Video (2003) in 2.35:1 ratio, original language (Cantonese with Chinese and English subtitles burned in), the ending where you see the bad guy get shoved into a tree stump and his legs yanked apart like a wishbone, is truncated.
-The World Video release (2001) is full screen, English dubbed and it features the full ending.
+In the US, it was released on DVD by Xenon Video (2003) in 2.35:1 ratio, original language (Cantonese with Chinese and English subtitles burned in); the ending where the villain gets shoved into a tree stump and his legs yanked apart is truncated.
+The World Video release (2001) is full screen, English dubbed and features the full ending.